SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 ### Create an AWS Thing

- **Thing Note**: By default we are giving ThingName: silicon_labs_thing, these related configuration we set default If you want your own thing name you can follow the below procedure.

 Create a thing in the AWS IoT registry to represent your IoT device.

 - In the [AWS IoT console](https://console.aws.amazon.com/iot/home), in the navigation pane, under Manage, choose All devices, and then choose Things.